What is Pregnancy Massage?

 Pregnancy massage is a form of bodywork therapy designed to meet the needs of pregnant women as their bodies go through the dramatic changes of pregnancy.
 This kind of massage helps enhance the functioning of joints and muscles, improve blood circulation and general body tone, and relieve mental and physical fatigue.

+Pregnancy massage is a specialised type of manual therapy that addresses the physiological, mental and emotional needs of a pregnant woman.
 There are several techniques designed for pregnancy massage and the most common ones include:

-- Deep tissue massage - helps relieve muscle swelling, tension, and stress.
+- Deep tissue massage - helps relieve muscle swelling, tension and stress

 - Swedish massage - helps relax muscle tension and improve circulation